 Fedwire, a near real-time payment rail from the Federal Reserve Bank, enables fast account transfers for largedollar, low-volume transactions.
-The Fed's newest payment rail, the FedNowTM Service, will serve much broader use cases.
-Recently launched in July 2023, FedNow is a real-time payments alternative to TCH's RTP Network, and aims to make instant payments accessible to smaller community and regional financial institutions across the U.S.
+The Fed's newest payment rail, the FedNow[TM] Service, will serve much broader use cases.
+Launching in 2023, FedNow is a real-time payments alternative to TCH's RTP Network, and aims to make instant payments accessible to smaller community and regional financial institutions across the U.S.